git-town/git-town/README.md

 Git Town goes the extra mile to keep everything in sync at all times, thereby minimizing the probability and severity of merge conflicts.
-It is configurable, extensible, and provides these particular commands:
+It is configurable, extensible, and provides these commands:

 * <a href="#git-hack">git hack</a>: creates a new feature branch
 * <a href="#git-sync">git sync</a>: syncs a feature branch with the main branch and the repo